-air conditioning.
-Ozone layer depletion has consequences on humans, animals and plants.
-This typically results from higher UV levels reaching us on earth, hurting human (and animal) health; this means that it causes, skin cancers, sunburns and premature aging of the skin; eye diseases like blindness: UV radiation can damage several parts of the eye, including the lens, cornea and retina.
-As I mentioned before, the UV radiations that passes through the ozone layer hole, can have adverse impacts on agriculture, forestry and natural ecosystems: several of the world’s most important crop species are particularly vulnerable to increase UV, resulting in reduced growth, photosynthesis and flowering.
-These species include wheat, rice, barley, oats, corn, soybeans, peas, tomatoes, cucumbers, cauliflower, broccoli and carrots.Also the marine life is involved: in particular, plankton (which are tiny organisms in the surface layer of oceans) are threatened by increased UV radiation.
-Plankton is really important because it is the first vital step in aquatic food chains.
-This begin as mid-May brings on the onset of winter, the Antarctic stratosphere cools and descends closer to the surface.
-The Coriolis effect (caused by the earth’s rotation) sets up a strong westerly circulation around the south pole, forming a rectangle shaped vortex which varies in size from year to year.
-Australia receives a lot more UV radiation than the UK.
-This means that people living in Australia face up to 15% more solar radiation than we do.
-Over the past few years, extensions of the Antarctica ozone hole have spread as far as parts of Argentina, Chile and the Falkland Islands.
-For sure you’re asking yourselves if there are solutions to this problem, maybe producing our own ozone gas to replenish what, is lost in the
+What is the Ozone layer?
+The ozone layer is a natural sunscreen that protects us from the sun’s damaging ultraviolet radiation.
+This sunscreen contains three oxygen atoms that are continuously being formed and broken down in the stratosphere (the atmosphere layer above the troposphere).
+We can trace the destruction of the ozone layer caused by one factor, “Chlorofluorocarbons,” commonly found in aerosol cans and released by many electronic appliances like air conditioning.
+Ozone layer depletion has consequences on humans, animals, and plants.
+Because of the deficiency, this typically results from higher UV levels reaching us on earth, hurting human (and animal) health.
+The lack of protection from the layers causes skin cancers, sunburns, and premature aging of the skin; eye diseases like blindness: UV radiation can damage several parts of the eye, including the lens, cornea, and retina.
+As I mentioned before, the UV radiations that passes through the ozone layer hole can have adverse impacts on agriculture, forestry, and natural ecosystems.
+Several of the world’s most important crop species are particularly vulnerable to increase UV, resulting in reduced growth, photosynthesis, and flowering.
+These species include wheat, rice, barley, oats, corn, soybeans, peas, tomatoes, cucumbers, cauliflower, broccoli, and carrots.
+The marine life is also involved: in particular, plankton (which are tiny organisms in the surface layer of oceans) are also threatened by increased UV radiation.
+Plankton is essential because it is the first vital step in aquatic food chains; this begins as mid-May brings on the onset of winter, the Antarctic stratosphere cools and descends closer to the surface.
+These actions will not solve the problem, but they can reduce the ozone layer degradation velocity

 stratosphere.
 The sun naturally produces ozone with a lot of energy all the time.
-To do the same thing, we should be looking at using immense energy too, about twice the energy used in the USA.
+We should be looking at using immense energy, about twice the USA’s power to do the same thing.
 That is just impossible.
-So in our daily life we can just do this little, but important things: limiting vehicle driving, using eco-friendly house cleaning products, avoiding the use of pesticides, developing stringent regulations for rocket launches and banning the use of dangerous nitrous oxide.
-These actions will not totally solve the problem, but they can reduce the velocity of the ozone layer degradation.
+So in our daily lives, we can only do this small but essential item: limiting vehicle driving, using eco-friendly house cleaning products, avoiding the use of pesticides, developing stringent regulations for rocket launches, and banning dangerous nitrous oxide.